 About The Center for Body Up!
 Co-Regulation

 Founded by Beth Dennison in 2012, The Center for Body Up!
 Co-Regulation develops and shares Body Up!
 Co-Regulation skills, skills designed to regulate our nervous systems, combat loneliness, dissolve shame, build sturdy relationships and cultivate a culture of intelligence and cooperation.
-The center is devoted to co-regulation in relational space.
+The center is devoted to co-regulation in relational space, both online and in person.

 Twenty years ago, Beth saw that shame is the blade that splits our wholeness into a presented self and a hidden, held back, shadow self.
 It splits us off from our bodies, our souls, our mother earth and each other.
 It keeps us isolated, frozen in depression, numb with hopelessness and unable to heal or regulate ourselves.
 Starting to write a book on shame, she realized that her perspective was too depressing to be helpful.